 - Contrast-enhanced CT scanning of the chest, abdominal cavity and pelvis

-Surgical treatment is carried out when the tumor can be removed completely, or when the operation will alleviate the patient's condition significantly (eliminate pain, restore normal bowel function, etc.).
+Surgical treatment is carried out when the tumor can be removed completely, or when the operation will alleviate the patient's condition significantly (eliminate pain, restore normal bowel function or manage other symptoms).
 The following types of surgical procedures can be performed to treat ovarian cancer:

 - Unilateral removal of the ovary.
 If the fallopian tube is affected, it will also be removed during the laparoscopic salpingo-oophorectomy.